nim-lang/c2nim/doc/c2nim.rst

 **Note**: There is also a ``--dynlib`` command line option that can be used for the same purpose.

-This directive tells c2nim that it should annotate every proc that resulted from a C function prototype with the ``dynlib`` pragma:
+This directive enables that c2nim does annotate every proc that resulted from a C function prototype with the ``dynlib`` pragma:

 .. code-block:: C